Natalie Frank, a Ph.D in clinical psychology, specializes in pediatrics, health psychology, and behavioral medicine.

 Internet use for non-communicative purposes was also associated with social anxiety.
 Results indicated that individuals who were socially anxious tended to use the internet because it was more comfortable to communicate when not in person and when there was time to think before responding.
 Those with low social skills however, appeared to prefer activities that were not communication related, So the social anxiety group could be divided into those who feared rejection but had the social skill to interact compared to those who did not have the social skills to interact.

 The Effects of Social Media Use on Adjustment and Well-Being

 One of the main purposes people use the Internet for is to communicate and interact with others.
-Through email, instant messaging, social networking platforms, blogs, Twitter and others the internet offers a large number of options for connecting with other people.
+Through email, instant messaging, social networking platforms, blogs, Twitter, and other means, the internet offers a large number of options for connecting with other people.
 Additionally, since the internet is now practically everywhere, people can meet others from across the globe without ever leaving home.
-With mobile technology now becoming common, people can even take their social networking on the go.
-Researchers have questioned however, how all this online relating effects an individual’s real life social relationships, sense of self and sense of loneliness or alienation.
+With mobile technology now commonplace, people can even take their social networking on the go.
+However, researchers have questioned how all this online relating effects an individual’s real life social relationships, sense of self, and sense of loneliness or alienation.

 Negative Effects of Social Networking

 Concluding Remarks on Porter’s Five Forces Model and Negative Effects of Social Media

 The factors included in Porter’s Model seem to successfully account for and explain many of the reason that specific social media brands attract such a large number of users.
 The rapid technological advances that are common today allow social media platform developers to add and change components of their brand based on observed popularity of features, user feedback and user increase/decrease.
 Many aspects of social life today are carried out online which makes this market particularly lucrative and thus analyzing what contributes to gaining new and consistent followers is important from the point of view of the developers.